hdShang/arxiv-daily/docs/cs-RO/2025-11-03/papers/251101774v1-mobius-a-multi-modal-bipedal-robot-that-can-walk-crawl-climb-and-rol.md

 ---
 layout: default
-title: MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll
+title: "MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll"
 ---

 # MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll